Philippe Sternis

 Philippe Sternis (born September 30, 1952, in Neuilly-sur-Seine, France) is a French cartoonist.

-His work is mainly targeted for a children and teenage audience.
+His work is mainly targeted for the children and teenage audience.
 He is a regular collaborator for the publications of the French press group Bayard Presse, who published his first work in 1974 in the magazine "Record".

 Since 2005, he has illustrated the children's novels "Princesse Zélina" (9 of 16 published books are illustrated by Sternis).

 He is the organizer of the comics festival of Melun Val de Seine, attended by 7000 people every two years.